Hrishi-3000/Vedicode-QR-MiniProject-Series-01/README.md

-# 🔮 Vedicode - Divine QR Generator - MiniProject #2
+# 🔮 Vedicode - Divine QR Generator - MiniProject #1

 *A beautiful fusion of Hindu mythology and modern technology that transforms URLs/text into sacred QR codes*

+Link To The Website: https://vedicode-qr-mini-project-series-01.vercel.app/

 ## 🌟 Features